Heptacodium: Six flowers, not seven

-Noted plantsman John Grimshaw, director of the Yorkshire Arboretum, relayed the following observation of H. miconioides from distinguished botanist Allen J. Coombes, (formerly of the Hillier Gardens and currently coordinator of scientific collections at the University Botanic Garden Puebla, Mexico):'Seven' is actually misleading, for the flowers in each capitulum are held in two rows of three clustered around a central bud, which is not a flower bud but in fact a continuation of the inflorescence axis, which will push up as the flowers fade and develop a new ring of six flowers, again around a central bud.
+Noted plantsman John Grimshaw, Editor-in Chief of Curtis’s Botanical Magazine and former Director of the Yorkshire Arboretum, relayed the following observation of H. miconioides from distinguished botanist Allen J. Coombes, (formerly of the Hillier Gardens and currently coordinator of scientific collections at the University Botanic Garden Puebla, Mexico):'Seven' is actually misleading, for the flowers in each capitulum are held in two rows of three clustered around a central bud, which is not a flower bud but in fact a continuation of the inflorescence axis, which will push up as the flowers fade and develop a new ring of six flowers, again around a central bud.
 Three such iterations have been observed.

 Cultivation

 Readily propagated from either seed or by softwood cuttings, the species has since become widely available in North America and Europe, and was stocked by 26 nurseries in the UK alone in 2011.
 H. miconioides is extremely hardy, and tolerant of temperatures as low as -35 C. It is also fast-growing, and can reach a height of 3 m in just five years; it is also very shade tolerant.
 All six of the first H. miconioides planted in the United States in 1980 at the Arnold Arboretum are still alive, indicating an expected lifespan greater than 40 years.
-This plant has gained the Royal Horticultural Society’s Award of Garden Merit.
+This plant has gained the Royal Horticultural Society's Award of Garden Merit.

+Varieties

+After the seven-son flower was introduced to the market in North America and Europe in the late 1980s, only the wild form was available for many years, as the selection and breeding of woody plant varieties takes a long time.
+Now, the first cultivated varieties are slowly coming onto the market: